ahsumon85/simple-spring-boot-microservice/README.md

 * **JPA:** to save/retrieve data
 * **MySQL:** to use store data on database
 * **RestRepositories:** to expose JPA repositories as REST endpoints
-* **hibernate validator:** to use runtime exception handling and return error messages
+* **Hibernate validator:** to use runtime exception handling and return error messages

 ***Configure Application info, Database info and a few other configuration in properties file***
 ```